Business cards have to fit a lot of information in a small area. But they often try to do too much.

 See the notes under letterhead for general tips about getting stationery items designed and printed.

-In addition to those tips, carefully consider the paper stock for your business cards.
+In addition, carefully consider the paper stock for your business cards.
 More than other printed items, business cards provide a tactile experience, much like shaking someone’s hand.
 A business card should feel great between your fingers.
 I’ve gotten too many that felt like valet-parking receipts.

 For that reason, I can’t endorse laser-printed business cards.
-The perforated sheets sold for the purpose are made of thin paper.
-The resulting cards are flimsy and sad.
+Those sheets of perforated cards designed for laser printing are miserably thin, and the resulting business cards are flimsy and sad.
 Forget it.
-Have your cards professionally printed.
+Get them professionally printed, either locally or through an internet printer.

 Color can be a nice touch on business cards, but it has to be understated.
 The louder the color, the less of it you can use, and vice versa.